jmtalarn/elm-personal-site/content/posts/2017-10-07-build-and-publish-a-ionic-app-generate-icon-and-splash-images-vii.md

 $ ionic cordova resources
 ```

-If you want to generate specifically only one target system you can specify a third parameter <code>ios</code> or <code>android</code>.
+If you want to generate specifically only one target system you can specify a third parameter `ios` or `android`.
 Here [](https://ionicframework.com/docs/cli/cordova/resources) there is all the information about this command.

 <h3>How to get good icons and images</h3>